Manson Medal: Background

 Sir Patrick Manson was a Scottish physician who made important discoveries in parasitology.
 Working as a medical officer to the Chinese Imperial Maritime Customs at Amoy, in 1887, he discovered that the disease lymphatic filariasis (notably as elephantiasis) was due to a tiny roundworm (now called Wuchereria bancrofti) that was transmitted by the bite of a mosquito (Culex fatigans, now Culex quinquefasciatus).
-This was the first discovery that certain diseases could be tramsitted by insects, the establishment of vector biology.
+This was the first discovery that certain diseases could be transmitted by insects, the establishment of vector biology.
 In 1902, he discovered the species of blood fluke, Schistosoma, that caused intestinal bilharziasis.
 The first Schistosoma species, S. haemtabobium, that caused urinary bilharziasia was discovered by a German physician Theodor Bilharz in 1851.
 Louis Westenra Sambon gave the name of the second species, Schistosomum mansoni in 1907 in honour of the discoverer.
 In 1882, Manson discovered sparganosis, a parasitic infection caused by the tapeworm Spirometra.

 In 1894, Manson formulated the mosquito-malaria theory to explain the hitherto unknown process of the transmission of malaria, one of the deadliest parasitic diseases in humans.
 Based on his experiences in parasitic infections, he predicted that malarial parasites were protozoans and that they were transmitted by mosquitos.
 The theory was experimentally proved by Ronald Ross in India who received the Nobel Prize in Physiology or Medicine in 1902 for the discovery.
 For his contributions, Manson had been recognised as the "father of tropical medicine."

 Establishment

 The Royal Society of Tropical Medicine and Hygiene, (RSTMH) was founded in 1907 by Sir James Cantlie and George Carmichael Low.
 Manson became the first elected president of the society, serving from 1907 to 1909.
-Sir Willaim Boog Leishman, Major-General of the Army Medical Services, felt that the London School of Hygiene and Tropical Medicine, an institute Manson had established, should contain a respectable protrait of the founder.
+Sir William Boog Leishman, Major-General of the Army Medical Services, felt that the London School of Hygiene and Tropical Medicine, an institute Manson had established, should contain a respectable portrait of the founder.
 In 1921, Leishman collected donations from friends and admirers as the Portrait Fund.
 There was a leftover of fund after completion of the project.
 After Manson's death in 1922, the surplus money was given to the RSTMH to institute an award for scientists with outstanding contributions to tropical medicine and hygiene.

 On 26 September 1922, the first Manson Memorial Medal (as an honorary award) was given to Lady Manson (Henrietta Isabella Manson) in recognition of her support to Manson throughout the latter's career.
 The medal was made in bronze having Manson's portrait on one side and the reverse an inscription, "London School of Tropical Medicine."

 Sir Charles Scott Sherrington, the president of the Royal Society announced on 30 November 1922:The Manson Memorial Medal, this year instituted there for triennial award to work of special distinction in Tropical Medicine, is a tribute to Manson's work of example and leadership in that field of medical science.